-38. Similar to the situation of concurrence of offences the principle of unity of action (also referred to as "ideal concurrence") applies in cases where one conduct is caught by several statutory provisions, with the difference that one provision is neither precluded nor subsumed by the applicability of the other, because they do not fall in scope of the principles of specialty, subsidiarity or consumption and mostly pursue different objectives.

-- 39. The principle of unity of action was further specified on the level of secondary law in Article 83(3) GDPR in form of a "unity of processing".
-It is important to understand that Article 83(3) GDPR is limited in its application and will not apply to every single case in which multiple infringements are found to have occurred, but only to those cases where multiple infringements have arisen from "the same or linked processing operations" as explained above^{13.} - 40.
-If a controller or processor intentionally or negligently, for the same or linked processing operations, infringed several provisions of GDPR, the total amount of the administrative fine shall not exceed the amount specified for the gravest infringement (Article 83(3) GDPR). - 41.
-In some special cases a unity of action might also be assumed, where a single action infringes the same statutory provision several times.
+- 38. Similar to the situation of concurrence of offences the principle of unity of action (also referred to as "ideal concurrence") applies in cases where one conduct is caught by several statutory provisions, with the difference that one provision is neither precluded nor subsumed by the applicability of the other, because they do not fall in scope of the principles of specialty, subsidiarity or consumption and mostly pursue different objectives. - 39.
+The principle of unity of action was further specified on the level of secondary law in Article 83(3) GDPR in form of a "unity of processing".
+It is important to understand that Article 83(3) GDPR is limited in its application and will not apply to every single case in which multiple infringements are found to have occurred, but only to those cases where multiple infringements have arisen from "the same or linked processing operations" as explained above.14 In these cases, the total amount of the administrative fine shall not exceed the amount specified for the gravest infringement15. - 40.
+In some special cases, a unity of action might also be assumed, where a single action infringes the same statutory provision several times.
 This could be particularly the case, where circumstances form an iterative and congeneric infringement of the same statutory provision in a close spatial and temporal succession.